Hieukhongbietcode/LF-optimizer/README.md

 **Why is the LTV different from the portal's own LTV field?**
 This one is calculated against the appraised value, so it stays correct even when the portal's field is stale or empty.

+**Can I trust the mortgage insurance figure?**
+The FHA number is exact — HUD publishes fixed rates and the script follows them.
+The conventional number is an estimate, because Fannie Mae sets the required coverage but not the premium; each MI company prices that by credit score.
+Use it as a guide and confirm before quoting.

 **Why are the working hours written in Pacific time?**
 The portal's timestamps are already on Pacific, so stating the window in the same clock avoids converting twice.
 Picking "East Coast" gives 6 AM – 3 PM Pacific, which is a normal 9-to-5 on the east coast.